-George LeRay 1939 - 2020 - Obituary
+George Leray 1939 - 2020 - Obituary

 George was preceded in death by his parents, Travis Edward and Brownie LeRay.

-Those left to cherish his memory are his loving wife of 35 years, Marie Jeanette "Jeanie" LeRay of DeRidder, La.; daughters, Meredith Michelle Arceneaux of Dallas, Texas, Adrienne Jeffery of DeRidder, La.; sister, Lianne McNaught of Dallas, Texas; grandchildren, Ashley McShan and Ray, Joshua Clark and Anna, Emily Clark and Tyler Badgett, Matthew Mansco and Mazie, Kenneth Mansco, Zoe Arceneaux; nine great-grandchildren; nephews, Clark McNaught and Kevan McNaught; and a host of extended family and friends.
+Those left to cherish his memory are his loving wife of 35 years, Marie Jeanette "Jeanie" LeRay of DeRidder, LA; daughters, Meredith Michelle Arceneaux of Dallas, TX, Adrienne Jeffery of DeRidder, LA; sister, Lianne McNaught of Dallas, TX; grandchildren, Ashley McShan and Ray, Joshua Clark and Anna, Emily Clark & Tyler Badgett, Matthew Mansco and Mazie, Kenneth Mansco, Zoe Arceneaux; nine great grandchildren; nephews, Clark McNaught and Kevan McNaught; and a host of extended family and friends.

-Visitation will be held on Wednesday, July 29, 2020, from 5 to 7 p.m. at Myers Colonial Funeral Home in DeRidder, La.
-Funeral service will be Thursday, July 30, 2020, at 2 p.m. at First United Methodist Church in DeRidder, La.
-The Rev. Laraine Waughtal will officiate the service.
+Visitation will be held on Wednesday, July 29, 2020 from 5:00 to 7:00 PM at Myers Colonial Funeral Home in DeRidder, LA.
+Funeral service will be Thursday, July 30, 2020 at 2:00 PM at First United Methodist Church in DeRidder, LA.
+Reverend Laraine Waughtal will officiate the service.
 Pallbearers will be Jimmy Hicks, Mike Clanton, Dale Peterson, Earl Roulaine, Kerry Anderson, Clark McNaught, Kevan McNaught and Vincent Labue.
 Honorary Pallbearers will be Matthew Mansco, Kenneth Mansco and Joshua Clark.
-Burial will follow at Beauregard Cemetery in DeRidder, La.
+Burial will follow at Beauregard Cemetery in DeRidder, LA.